sudopluto/learning-how-to-live/college/age-23.md

       - went to school right next to the tower bridge
       - found W2S grafiti / other sidemen stuff
   - berlin
+  - korea
+    - love all the hiking and cheap food

 - dating
   - correcting for gender ratios (scuba, uk study abroad) didn't make me more attractive